Exploring Paths of Hope: 36th Annual Infertility, Adoption, & Family Building Summit

 Speakers: Dr. Deborah Simmons, PhD, LMFT – partners (in)fertility, individual and/or couple who has ended their parent quest and is living child-free, individual and/or couple who has built their family via adoption and/or donor options

-Speakers: Jennifer Colletti – Fertile Well, Nicole Lange, Acupuncturist – Life Healing Life, Julie McCormick, L.Ac. – Selby Acupuncture, Jessica Noble – Fertile Ground Women’s Health and Fertility Center
+Speakers: Jennifer Colletti – Fertile Well, Nicole Lange, Acupuncturist – Life Healing Life, Julie McCormick, L.Ac. – Selby Acupuncture, Kara Yorkhall – Fertile Ground Women’s Health and Fertility Center

-Come hear from families who have used donor embryos to become parents.
-This panel also features the perspective of an adult who was created via donor embryo.
-Panelists will share their stories and be open for questions.
-An expert in the field will offer guidance on issues to consider and best practices in this area.
+Come hear from a family who used embryo donation to become parents.
+They will share their story and be open for questions.
+A mental health expert in this field will offer guidance on issues to consider and best practices in this area.